xhy783/studyPlan-1.1/README.md

 ## Overview

-This project is a web-based file management system designed for teachers to upload user information via CSV files.
+This project is a web-based file management system designed for our teachers to upload user information via CSV files.
 The system generates study plans for each parent based on the uploaded data.
-Additionally, it includes a file management system allowing administrators to update source files, such as student templates for grades 1-6 (with levels from 111 to 333).
+Additionally, it includes a file management system allowing administrators to update source files, which let teachers change templates.

 ## Features

 - **Upload CSV Files**: Teachers can upload CSV files containing user information.
 - **Generate Study Plans**: The system processes the CSV file and generates personalized study plans for each parent.
 - **File Management**: Administrators can upload, view, and delete template files in the source directory.
-- **Multi-level Handling**: Handles different student performance levels (e.g., 111, 222, 333).
+- **Multi-level Handling**: Handles different student performance levels (e.g., 111, 222, 333)(no need suring Summery Vacation).

 ## Prerequisites